JackAdams/constellation-distro/README.md

 ###### Advantages of using a distro like this

-- easy install: `meteor add babrahams:constellation`
+- **easy install:** `meteor add babrahams:constellation`
-- when you type `meteor list` you don't see a whole lot of Constellation-related packages - just `babrahams:constellation`
+- **no clutter:** when you type `meteor list` - you don't see a whole lot of Constellation-related packages, just `babrahams:constellation`

 ###### Disadvantages of using a distro like this

-- you can't remove individual packages, which is effectively like adding and removing constellation tabs from the command line (although you _can_ hide their tabs using the "Config ..." tab)
+- you **can't remove individual packages**, which is effectively like adding and removing constellation tabs from the command line (although you _can_ hide their tabs using the "Config ..." tab)
-- we don't really want a whole lot of distros like this cluttering Atmosphere, but I thought there should be one simple, curated package, that gives you most of the useful Constellation functionality
+- we don't really want a whole lot of distros like this **cluttering Atmosphere**, but I thought there should be one simple, curated package, that gives you most of the useful Constellation functionality
-- `meteor update` isn't going to get you the latest individual package versions unless this distro is up to date
+- `meteor update` isn't going to get you the **latest individual package versions** unless this distro is up to date

 ### Alternative approach